 I don’t say this to scare you off, just be smart.
 Chances are you won’t have any trouble.

-I upgraded my travel style to include using a money belt and anti-theft scarfs.
+After my wallet was stolen from my tote bag, I upgraded my travel style to include using a money belt and anti-theft scarfs.

-5 Great Tips for Athens Solo Travel
+5 Great Tips for Exploring Athens Alone

 1. Learn some basic Greek phrases to help you get around the city and interact with locals.
 A little goes a long way here!